serverless/blog/posts/2017-04-25-keep-your-lambdas-warm.md

 - Lambda within a private VPC increases container initialization time
 - Containers are not reused after ~15 minutes of inactivity

-## Make them warm ♨ *- solution*
+## How to make them warm ♨

+Ready to combat those cold starts?
+Here's how you do it.

+### Find out: where are the bottlenecks, and when?

+To fix cold start problems, knowing your service performance bottleneck is essential.
+From small to big services, it's common to find one function that slows down your service logic because it doesn't run often enough to keep its container alive.

+For example, one of my own cold functions was a reset email service during off-peak hours.
+From UTC+1 23:00 to UTC+1 06:00 (London), it took more than *double* the amount of time to get a reset password email.

+### Then: use the cold starts plug-in for the Serverless Framework

-To solve this problem in a couple of *cold* Lambdas [@Fidel](https://fidel.uk) I wrote a plugin called [serverless-plugin-warmup](https://github.com/FidelLimited/serverless-plugin-warmup) that allows you to keep all your Lambdas hot.
+I got sick of cold starts on my Lambdas at [@Fidel](https://fidel.uk), so I wrote a plugin called [serverless-plugin-warmup](https://github.com/FidelLimited/serverless-plugin-warmup) that allows you to keep all your Lambdas hot.
+(YES.)

-WarmUP does this by creating one scheduled event Lambda that invokes all the Lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to stay alive.
+WarmUP does this by creating a scheduled event Lambda that invokes all the Lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to stay alive.

-## WarmUP Plugin *- installation*
+### Installing the WarmUP plugin

 Install via npm in the root of your Serverless service:
 ```
 npm install serverless-plugin-warmup --save-dev
 ```

-* Add the plugin to the `plugins` array in your Serverless `serverless.yml`:
+Add the plugin to the `plugins` array in your Serverless `serverless.yml`:

 ```yml
 plugins:
   - serverless-plugin-warmup
 ```

-* Add `warmup: true` property to all functions you want to be warm:
+Add `warmup: true` property to all functions you want to be warm:

 ```yml
 functions: